 Scrape away as much of the waxy residue as possible using a plastic knife or the bowl of a plastic spoon.
 Wipe the gathered wax off onto a paper towel with each pass of the plastic to avoid depositing it elsewhere on the clothing.

 Pour a small amount of liquid laundry detergent over the waxy spot on the affected clothing, then fold and rub the fabric to work the detergent into the fibers.
-Allow the item to sit for several minutes, then wash it in the washing machine at the hottest setting recommended on the clothing's care tag.
-Air dry the clothing once the final spin cycle completes.
+Allow the item to sit for several minutes.
+You can also use a stain stick product on the area.